pmemoli/Data-Science-Thesis/notebook.md

 ## August 11th 2025:

 I begun heavily modifying the hugginface model directly.
 To optimize memory usage and inference time, i am modifying the model_generate method directly.
 Its going to be a good idea to modularize it after it runs correctly.

+At night I was able to run the custom hugginface model and it succesfully stores the relevant hidden states and attention values.
+All thats left is writing the metrics and computing the results (AUROC and average value for each dataset).